MONTMARTRE GUIDE

 Transportation : Metro line 9 Abbesses, line 2 Branche

-Being called an artistic district, Montmartre is full of cute corner for photoshooting and also the place marked with some historical events.
+Being called an artistic district, Montmartre is full of aesthetic corners for photos and is also a place marked with some historical events.
 Let's find out what to see in Montmartre.

-Despite the location is in the 9th district of Paris, Musée de la vie romantique is considered as one of the places that you can spend some time walking to enjoy the artwork or paintings created under the movement of Romanticism like the work of Delacroix or Chopin for example.
-Once entering in the area of the museum, we can feel like we are in the countryside thanks to the trees and the garden around the museum.
-At one side of the museum, located the small café in the garden.
-The café provides the seats both inside the glass room and outdoors in the garden.
+Musée de la Vie Romantique is considered one of the places where you can spend time walking and enjoying the artworks created under the movement of Romanticism, such as the work of Delacroix or Chopin.
+Once entering there, you will feel like you are in the countryside due to the trees and the garden around the museum.
+On one side of the museum, there is a small café in the garden, which provides seats both inside the glass room and outdoors in the garden.

 Address : Hotel Scheffer-Renan 16, Rue Chaptal 75009 Paris